agrc/gis.utah.gov/2016-04-18-utah-sgid-statewide-roads-data-layer-updates-4-15-2016.md

 Geocoding services and ArcGIS Server Applications & Web Services are now using the updated SGID10.Transportation.Roads feature class.

-The following highlights what has been updated:
+The following highlights what has been updated with the next update we will be adding dates in again:

 County Updates: